agramirez/agr-util/README.md

 **Returns**

-*Boolean*,  True if the value is null, undefined, empty, or
+*Boolean*,  True if the value is null, undefined, empty, or whitespace.
+False otherwise.

 agr-util.isObject(val)
 ----------------------